Anuken/HexedPlugin/README.md

 ## features

 - players who join in the midgame gets more items and a better starting core defense.
-- simple mmr system to reward better players
+- simple mmr system to reward better players (requires mongodb atlas account)

 ## todo

 - dont update the mmr for players who joined later than 5 mins into the game.
 - collate a history of mmr so that players can see their track record.
--
+- allow players who disconnect to rejoin in their same team (bugged implementation)
+- (maybe) allow for team hex. (current code doesnt seem to allow this)

 ## how to use